 These are the very softest tyres in the redeveloped range, designed for the slowest circuits with low wear and degradation where maximum mechanical grip is required from the rubber.
 These are normally seen at street circuits, most typically in Monaco, and also on circuits where the asphalt is exceptionally smooth.

 The intermediates are the most versatile of the rain tyres.
 They can be used on a wet track with no standing water, as well as a drying surface.
-This tyre evacuates 30 litres of water per second per tyre at 300kph.
-The compound has been designed to expand the working range, as seen at a number of races last year, guaranteeing a wide crossover window both with the slicks and the full wets.
+The compound has been designed to have a wide working range, guaranteeing a wide crossover window both with the slicks and the full wets.